-SECTION 2: Identification of Needs
+6 Identification of Needs

-At Holly Lodge we feel it's crucial that children with special educational needs are identified as early as possible.
-We identify the needs of each child by considering the needs of the whole child, which are broader that just the special educational needs of the child.
+At Holy Lodge Primary Academy, we feel it's crucial that children with special educational needs are identified as early as possible.
+We identify the needs of each child by considering the needs of the whole child, which are broader than just the special educational needs of the child.
 This in turn will lead to the setting out of arrangements we will put in place to address those needs.